What is a city's brand?

 It was clear to Savage Solutions that West Allis residents were proud of the City's past and excited about its future.
 This led their design team to create a logo that acknowledged the City's long history by including its "established 1906" date, but that was youthful, fun, and bright, to support the new developments, residents, and opportunities in the City's future.
 The circle represents the City's ever-changing, ongoing commitment to the community's spirit and strength, and the inclusion and unity among residents.

 The orange, turquoise and gray color palette reinforces the youthful energy of the community while upholding the City's proud manufacturing past.

 The scripted font felt genuine and sincere, with a bit of nostalgic attitude to further embrace the City's past.

 One thing focus group participants were eager to share with Savage Solutions was their "why:" why they loved West Allis, why they were raising their families here, buying homes here, starting businesses here, or moving businesses here.
-The focus group participants were excited to tell the Savage team about all of the reasons they were passionate about the community; Savage will be leveraging that enthusiasm as they develop a multi-year marketing plan (PDF) for us, and encourages residents to tell their West Allis story at the "That's Why West Allis" website.
+The focus group participants were excited to tell the Savage team about all of the reasons they were passionate about the community; Savage leveraged that enthusiasm to develop a multi-year marketing plan (PDF) for us, and encouragd residents to tell their West Allis story at the "That's Why West Allis" website.

 Did My Taxes Go Towards This Branding Project?